 The history of Agadir began in the 16th century when the city emancipated as a port.

-The trade is made around the following commodities : sugar, skins, wax,…etc. Because of the Essaouira port emergence, Agadir site is gradually declining and is being converted into the sardine trade.
+The trade is made around the following commodities: sugar, skins, wax,…etc. Because of the Essaouira port emergence, the Agadir site is gradually declining and is being converted into the sardine trade.

-This disaster killed arround 15,000 people and then the city was rebuilt as promised by the King Mohamed V just after 1 week after a disastor.
+This disaster killed around 15,000 people and then the city was rebuilt as promised by King Mohamed V just after 1 week after a disaster.

 Locals and Languages

-In this tolerant city, local Berber community are proud of their culture, heritage and are very welcoming.
+In this tolerant city, the local Berber community is proud of their culture, heritage and is very welcoming.

-Agadir people are also called ” Soussi ” refering to souss Massa-Draa region.
-Concerning languages, locals speak ” Tachelhit ” called also ” Tamazight ” and of course a moroccan dialect spoken every where in Morocco.
+Agadir people are also called ” Soussi ” referring to souss Massa-Draa region.
+Concerning languages, locals speak ” Tachelhit ” called also ” Tamazight ” and of course a Moroccan dialect spoken everywhere in Morocco.

-Berber language alphabets are called ” Tifinagh ” witch is different from arabic language ones.
+Berber language alphabets are called ” Tifinagh ” which is different from Arabic language ones.

 Agadir’s Tourism Developpement

 Today, the city’s economy is mainly based on tourism.
-Thanks to the mild climate throughout the year, its location on the coast and its beautiful beaches ( almost 10 kilometers ).
+Thanks to the mild climate throughout the year, its location on the coast, and its beautiful beaches ( almost 10 kilometers ).
 Tour operators offer numerous all-inclusive trips to Agadir; the resort has all the necessary hotels and leisures (gulfs, swimming pools, boating,…etc).
-In addition, the prices of these trips can be very attractive, especially in the low season… Also, there is some historical sites witch are not really Agadir’s vocation.
+In addition, the prices of these trips can be very attractive, especially in the low season… Also, there are some historical sites that are not really Agadir’s vocation.